hallpaz/3dsystems20/docs/assignment2.md

 ##### Changing Renderer Settings

 We tried to explore different sets of the parameters faces_per_pixel, bin_size and max_faces_per_bin, but we could't perceive any difference rendering the "toy texture".
+We tried both the coarse and coarse-to-fine rasterization as stated in the documentation.

 ```python
 raster_settings = RasterizationSettings(